SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-lists-and-libraries-optout.md

 # Opting out of the modern list and library experience

 In 2016, we introduced a new “modern” experience for SharePoint, bringing extensibility, accessibility, and responsive design to a complete overhaul of the user experience.
 Since then, modern has been the basis for innovation throughout SharePoint and OneDrive, although classic mode remains supported and available.
-Although the majority of lists and libraries work perfect in the modern experience, there are also lists which don't work as expected or miss functionality when used in modern.
+The majority of lists and libraries work perfect in the modern experience, but there are also lists which don't work as expected or miss functionality when used in modern.
 Often this is due to customizations on the list (e.g. JSLink) or on the list form page (e.g. multiple web parts used).
-SharePoint will detect most incompatible customizations and will at present the impacted lists and libraries using the classic experience, while the other lists and libraries in the site will work using the modern experience.
-If switching between the modern and classic experiences is not acceptable then you do have the option to opt out lists and libraries from the modern experience.
+SharePoint will detect most incompatible customizations and will show the impacted lists and libraries using the classic experience, while the other lists and libraries in the site will be shown using the modern experience.
+If switching between the modern and classic experiences is not acceptable, then you do have the option to opt out lists and libraries from the modern experience.
 In this article you'll learn about the available opt out options, how to detect lists and libraries that could benefit from opting out of modern and finally how to best handle the opt out.

 ## Options to opt out lists and libraries from the modern experience